-Summary of I like to see it lap the Miles
+Explore I like to see it lap the Miles

-Through the four stanzas of ‘I like to see it lap the Miles’ Dickinson describes the train as if its a living, breathing creature with human qualities.
-It licks, and moves, and feeds.
+Through the four stanzas of ‘I like to see it lap the Miles’ Dickinson describes the train as if it’s a living, breathing creature with human qualities.
+It licks, moves, and feeds.
 The train makes noises as it struggles through the hills surrounding small towns and then chases after itself while it plummets down them.
 In the end, like a horse, it enters calmly into its stable.

-Half-rhyme, also known as slant or partial rhyme, is seen through the repetition of assonance or consonance.
+Half rhyme, also known as slant or partial rhyme, is seen through the repetition of assonance or consonance.
 This means that either a vowel or consonant sound is reused within one line, or multiple lines of verse.
 For example, “up” and “step” at the ends of lines two and three of the first stanza as well as the long “i” vowel sound in “sides” and “while” at the ends of lines one and three of the third stanza.

 Dickinson makes use of several literary devices in ‘I like to see it lap the Miles’.
 These include but are not limited to anaphora, alliteration, and enjambment.
 The first of these, anaphora, is the repetition of a word or phrase at the beginning of multiple lines, usually in succession.
 This technique is often used to create emphasis.
 A list of phrases, items, or actions may be created through its implementation.
-For example, “And” which begins lines two through four of the first stanza.
+For example, “And” begins lines two through four of the first stanza.

 Alliteration occurs when words are used in succession, or at least appear close together, and begin with the same sound.
 For example, “prodigious” and “Pile” at the end of stanza one and the beginning of stanza two as well as “horrid” and “hooting” in line four of the third stanza.